 Fellowships & Awards

-Two former IUPUI graduate students from the School of Liberal Arts were recently recognized for their outstanding thesis work.
-Abby Curtin Teare, a former student in the History department, and Karim, a former student in the Anthropology department, received The University Graduate School Distinguished Master’s Thesis Award.
+Janice Miller, a former IUPUI graduate student from the Department of History in the School of Liberal Arts was recently recognized with The University Graduate School Distinguished Master’s Thesis Award.
 Every year, each degree granting program of The University Graduate School may nominate one “truly outstanding” Master’s thesis for consideration by a committee of faculty reviewers.
-Annually, only two recipients are selected for this prestigious award from among the many IU and IUPUI students nominated, and this year both of the awardees are IUPUI graduates.
+Annually, only two recipients are selected for this prestigious award from among the many IU and IUPUI students nominated.

 Abby Curtin Teare

 Curtin Teare’s thesis, “Rethinking Landscape Interpretation: Form, Function, and Meaning of the Garfield Farm, 1876-1905”, stood out for its “depth of research, creativity, and sophistication,” according to one of her thesis committee reviewers.

 Another reviewer wrote, “Abby Curtin has demonstrated how a thorough collection of historic documents related to the political, social, and agricultural history of one Midwestern farm and its family presents an opportunity to share with the general public... an important chapter in American history when farms become suburbs.”

 Curtin Teare said the history program prepared her well for her current role as Grants Manager at the Cleveland History Center.
 “IUPUI's public history program gave me rigorous training in academic history as well as practical experience working for two public history institutions in Indianapolis.
 I've found that the research, writing, and project management skills I used to balance my studies and my internship schedule has prepared me for my current position, which requires me to manage the museum's grants calendar and write proposals and reports.”